njadid/asynch_py/docs/builtin_models.rst

 When potential evaporation is :math:`0`, the fluxes :math:`e_p` and :math:`e_s` are taken to be :math:`0\ m/min`.

-Some values in the equations above are constant in time, and are given by
+Some values in the equations above are constant in time, and are given by:

 .. math::